Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Introduction

 The MIMO case arises when the receiver could be widely spread (see Figure \ref{fig:comp_toMIMO}) as would be the case when users can cooperate using a separate sidechannel \cite{karakus_d2d_sidechannel_2017}.

 Another motivation for this model comes from the study of networks.
-Here one can think of the cut-set as a distributed MIMO (see Figure \ref{fig:mimo_from_cutset}) where the nodes are widely separated again resulting in this model.
+Here one can think of the cut-set as a distributed MIMO channel (see Figure \ref{fig:mimo_from_cutset}) where the nodes are widely separated again resulting in this model.

-The asymmetric case is also motivated by a fundamental question about the robustness of the results in \cite{marzetta1999capacity,Zheng_Tse_Grassmann_MIMO} to changes in the i.i.d. channel model.
+The asymmetric case is also motivated by a fundamental question about the robustness of the results in \cite{marzetta1999capacity,Zheng_Tse_Grassmann_MIMO} to the changes in the i.i.d. channel model.

-For our channel model with arbitrary (fading) link strengths, we show in Theorem \ref{thm:structure_optimal_distr} that the capacity achieving input distribution is of the form $LQ$ where $L$ is lower triangular and $Q$ is an isotropically distributed unitary matrix independent of $L$.
-This is in contrast to the result for the i.i.d. setting, which yields a diagonal matrix instead of $L$ multiplying $Q$ \cite{marzetta1999capacity}.
+For our channel model with arbitrary (fading) link strengths, we show in Theorem \ref{thm:structure_optimal_distr} that the capacity achieving input distribution is of the form $LQ$ where $L$ is a lower triangular matrix and $Q$ is an isotropically distributed unitary matrix independent of $L$.
+This is in contrast to the result for the i.i.d. setting, where the capacity achieving distribution has the form $DQ$ with a diagonal matrix $D$ \cite{marzetta1999capacity}.
 In Theorem \ref{thm:simo}, we demonstrate that the gDoF of a SIMO channel can be achieved by retaining only the signal received by the best receive antenna.
 The gDoF result for the SIMO channel is used in Theorem \ref{thm:zero_dof_T=00003D1} to show that for $T=1$, the gDoF is always zero for a MIMO channel of any size.
 In Theorem \ref{thm:MISO_dof}, we show that the gDoF of the MISO channel can be achieved by signaling only over the statistically best transmit antenna.